-This work was carried out with the help of many colleagues in the Department of Mechatronic Engineering, National University of Defense Technology in China; the Mechatronics Laboratory, Department of Mechanical and

-Industrial Engineering, University of Toronto; and the Department of Mechanical and Aerospace Engineering, The George Washington University.
+This work was carried out with the help of many colleagues in the Department of Mechatronic Engineering, National University of Defense Technology in China, and the Robotics and Mechatronics Laboratory, Department of Mechanical and Aerospace Engineering, The George Washington University.
 The authors would also like to thank the China Scholarship Council.